CFA Level 1: Learn ALL About Your Exam

 Otherwise, procrastination may seriously endanger your CFA exam preparation.
 It is too easy to postpone, especially if the consequences are delayed into the future.
 Many people choose to overlook these consequences in favor of immediate gains such as a night with a movie instead of curriculum.
 But, in the end, they end up with too many CFA readings piled up and impossible to cover before their exam.

 That is why you need to constantly maintain your motivation to study week by week.
-To better understand why it’s so important, consider this: as many as 25% of CFA level 1 candidates do not show up for their exam because they feel they didn’t learn enough to take their exam.
+To better understand why it’s so important, consider this: as many as 25% of CFA level 1 candidates do not show up for their exam because they feel they didn’t learn enough to take it.
 What it means is that the effective pass rate is even lower!
 If out of 100 candidates registered for the CFA exam, only 75 actually take it, then – with the pass rate of 40+ percent – only a bit over 30 out of 75 exam-takers pass, which gives us the "real" pass rate for all registered CFA level 1 candidates of ca. 30% instead of 43% or 45%.

 FREE & PERSONALIZED